dinavu/Project/README.md

 - Fireball always fires right while Mario is jumping, even if Mario is facing left.
-- From Mario's starting position if Mario walks left, he will fall into the ground
+- From Mario's starting position if Mario walks left, he will fall into the ground.
-- When mario is ontop of a pipe and walks left, he drops down to a middle layer first before falling to the ground.
+- When Mario is ontop of a pipe and walks left, he drops down to a middle layer first before falling to the ground.
+- When Mario dies while jumping level restarts with him jumping, rather than being still.